StevenLwcz/StevenLwcz.github.io/_posts/2025-06-08-Understanding-The-StackMapTable-Method-Attribute.md

 As noted previously a method will start with an initial frame comprised on the method parameters.

-As more control flow instructions are encountered a new frame is created.
+As more control flow instructions (if, switch, loops, exceptions, etc) are encountered new frames are required.
+The bytecode verifier needs to know the stack and locals state after branches and when two paths join together (merge points).

 In order to optimise how much information is stored for a frame, special frame types are used to express a delta between the previous frame and the new one.
 If no convenient optimized frame type can use used, then a full frame will be used instead.

 There are 7 types of frame entries in the JVM Virtual Machine Specification.